-- com.rti.serv.secure.cryptography.rtps_protection_preshared_key This is the key value used by the RTI Lightweight Security Plugins inside Cloud Discovery Service to protect the integrity and/or confidentiality of RTPS messages.
+- dds.sec.crypto.rtps_psk_secret_passphrase This is the key value used by the Lightweight Builtin Security Plugins inside Cloud Discovery Service to protect the integrity and/or confidentiality of RTPS messages.
 The value should be the same on all the DomainParticipants and Cloud Discovery Service.
-For further details, see Configuring the Lightweight Security Plugins. - com.rti.serv.secure.cryptography.rtps_protection_preshared_key_algorithm - This is the Pre-Shared Key Protection algorithm used by DomainParticipants and Cloud Discovery Service.
+For further details, see "Configuring the Lightweight Builtin Security Plugins," in the RTI Security Plugins User's Manual (here). - dds.sec.crypto.rtps_psk_symmetric_cipher_algorithm This is the Pre-Shared Key Protection algorithm used by DomainParticipants and Cloud Discovery Service.
 The value should be the same on all the DomainParticipants and Cloud Discovery Service.
-For further details, see Configuring the Lightweight Security Plugins. - dds.participant.discovery_config.signature_validation_persistent_state_file This property allows protection against a Cloud Discovery Service participant announcement replay attack.
-It is useful when a running Cloud Discovery Service instance configured with the above security properties could be restarted.
-For further details, see Protection Against a Cloud Discovery Service Participant Announcement Replay Attack.
+For further details, see "Configuring the Lightweight Builtin Security Plugins," in the RTI Security Plugins User's Manual (here).